PJ64/cognito_auth_jwt/README.md

 ## Example
 This example deploys a microservice with an API Gateway which uses an Amazon Cognito user pool as an authoriser.
+The POST method on the API Gateway allows authenticated requests only.

+1. The first script is the json formatter, it is used to render json in a readable format.

+2. The second script creates a new Cognito user, the user will need to be confirmed.

+3. The login in script authenticates the new user and cognito will return a json web token (jwt)

+4. The jwt IdToken is passed to the API Gateway when called the post method.
+The API Gateway will validate the IdToken against the Cognito user pool that generated it.
+This is done using an 'Authorizer'.

+5. The final script calls an unauthenticated GET method to retrieve the item.

 ![architecture](./images/architecture_1.png "Architecture")